 Engineering is an important subject in Mongolian schools due to that country's wealth of natural resources.
 Industries such as mining and construction there once depended heavily on foreign workers' knowledge and expertise.
 But that is changing because of people like this man.
 He cheated during our archery competition by firing three arrows at the same time and his colleagues duly disqualified him.
 But make no mistake: Mongolia is becoming less reliant on foreign engineering expertise because he did not cheat when acquiring his education in engineering.

-Because I didn't cheat by paying someone to do my traveling and photography for me, it is now I, instead of a surrogate, who is educated about Mongolian engineers.
-The YouTube vloggers exposed by the BBC last month target students in many countries where anti-immigration fervor is at an historical high.
-Those of them who use companies like EduBirdie may not know that, although they will eventually have a certificate 'proving' that they have an education, if they cheat, they lose.If you enjoyed reading this opinion editorial, please consider "buying us a coffee" to help us cover the cost of hosting our web site.
+Because I didn't cheat by paying someone to do my traveling and my photography for me, I, instead of a surrogate, am now educated about Mongolian engineers.
+The YouTube vloggers exposed by the BBC last month target students in many countries where anti-immigration fervor is at a historical high.
+Those students who use companies like EduBirdie may not know that.
+Although they will eventually have a certificate 'proving' that they have an education, if they cheat, they lose.If you enjoyed reading this month's opinion editorial, please consider supporting independent, advertising-free journalism by buying us a coffee to help us cover the cost of hosting our web site.
+Please click on the link or scan the QR code.
 Thanks!